minielectron/design-pattern-excercise/README.md

-# design-pattern-excercise
+# design-pattern-exercises

-This contains the solution for design pattern excerise by mosh hamedani.
+This contains the implementation of multiple design patterns used in day to day life.